Skip to content

 Each estate has its own working rhythm.
 Vineyard properties pick grapes in September.
 Olive estates run their main harvest from October.
 Lavender peaks in late June and early July in Provence.
 Walnut harvests happen in late September.
 When you marry at a working farm, those rhythms become part of your weekend, and that is most of the appeal.

 Couples drawn to a particular agricultural moment should ask the estate directly when their working windows fall this year.
-Grape harvest at La Deveze typically runs the first two weeks of September, but the exact dates shift by 1-2 weeks year to year.
+Grape harvest in the Cévennes typically runs the first two weeks of September, but the exact dates shift by a week or two year to year.
 Lavender bloom in the Cévennes peaks late June; in Vaucluse, peak shifts a week or two earlier or later.

 Most properties run their wedding seasons May through October, with peak demand in May, June, and September.
-La Deveze publishes Spring, Summer, and Autumn as preferred seasons, which is typical of the working-estate properties on this list.
+The working-estate properties often publish spring, summer, and autumn as preferred seasons.
 Off-season weddings (October through April) are negotiable at most properties and usually run 20-40% under peak prices.

 Travel: TGV, airports, and Paris weekends

-Le Moulin de Launoy in Île-de-France is the easiest travel point: 90 minutes by TGV from Paris, and reachable by car from Charles-de-Gaulle airport in around 1 hour.
-For couples with international guests routing through Paris, this is the lowest-friction option on the list.
+The Île-de-France estates are the easiest travel point: around 90 minutes by TGV from Paris, and reachable by car from Charles-de-Gaulle airport in about an hour.
+For couples with international guests routing through Paris, this is the lowest-friction option.

-Provence-Alpes-Côte d'Azur properties are served by Marseille Provence or Nice Côte d'Azur airports.
-Le Petit Roulet sits close to Avignon; La Bastide de Laurence is in the Vaucluse, around an hour from Marseille.
+Provence-Alpes-Côte d'Azur properties are served by Marseille Provence or Nice Côte d'Azur airports; the Vaucluse estates sit close to Avignon, around an hour from Marseille.

-All 11 estates publish a starting price, which is unusually transparent for the category.
-Read the starting price as a 60-80 guest, Saturday-only baseline.
-Adding Friday and Sunday, expanding the guest count, or adding catering and accommodation packages typically lifts the all-in cost by a multiple of the starting price.
+Read the starting price as a Saturday-only, 60-80 guest baseline.
+Adding Friday and Sunday, expanding the guest count, or layering in catering and accommodation packages typically lifts the all-in cost to a multiple of that figure.

-For a typical destination wedding (around 90 guests, full Friday-to-Sunday weekend, in-house or external traiteur at €100-€150 per guest, professional florist and photographer), the all-in cost across this list tends to land in the €40,000-€85,000 range, before guest travel and any nights spent off-property.
+For a typical destination wedding, around 90 guests, a full Friday-to-Sunday weekend, an in-house or external traiteur at €100-€150 per guest, plus a florist and photographer, the all-in cost usually lands in the €40,000-€85,000 range, before guest travel and any nights spent off-property.

 Expert advice